 BDD?
 Why should I care?

 If you’re making a small personal project, BDD can help you by forcing you to write down what you want your program to do before you start programming.
-I speak from experience when I say this helps you to finish your projects.
-Furthermore, in contrast to regular unit testing you get separation of concerns between your test scenario, and your test code.
-Which programmer doesn’t become excited about separation of concerns?
+I speak from experience when I say this helps you finish your projects.
+Furthermore, in contrast to regular unit testing you get separation of concerns between your test scenario and your test code.
+What programmer doesn’t become excited about separation of concerns?
 This one sure does 😀

 The real value of BDD arises for those of you who do contract work for small businesses, and even those with small to medium-sized open source projects, wouldn’t it be useful to have a simple way to communicate exactly what the software should do to everyone involved?

 Okay, so how do I get better software?

 Behavior-driven development is just that: development which is driven by the behavior you want from your code.
 Those of you who do Agile probably know the “As a <user>, I want <behavior>, so that <benefit>” template.
 In BDD, a similar template is proposed: “In order to <benefit>, as a <user>, I want <behavior>”.
 In this template the goal of your feature is emphasized, so let’s do some truth in advertising here:

 In order to show off PyCharm’s cool support for BDD

 I want to make a reasonably complex example project that shows how BDD works

 This is still rather vague, so let’s come up with an actual example project:

 To show off how BDD works, let’s create a sample project which takes the classic OO car example, and supercharges it.